NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

    # deploy Trident using the project name
    tridentctl install -n <project_name>

 The result of the above command is that any pod deployed to the project will be scheduled to nodes which have the tag "``region=infra``".
-This also removes the default node selector used by other projects which schedules pods to nodes which have the label "``node-role.kubernetes.io/compute=true``".
+This also removes the default node selector used by other projects which schedule pods to nodes which have the label "``node-role.kubernetes.io/compute=true``".